Do you want to know how to get your menstrual cup in, and then take it out? Keep on reading our complete guide with

 If you’re having a hard time inserting your menstrual cup, just try again a bit later once you relax a bit.
 When you feel nervous, your muscles tighten up, include the ones in your pelvic region, so this will make it quite difficult to insert your menstrual cup.

-It’s normal to feel nervous when you’re first starting out with menstrual cups.
+It’s normal to feel nervous when you’re first starting out with them.
 They are big and may seem like they might not fit into your vaginal opening.
 Trust us-they will!
 Take a few deep breaths and try as much as possible to relax.
 If you experience leaking with it, check out a few tips here: Menstrual Cup Leaking Help.

-You can fold your period cup in lots of ways, but there are two main ones:
+You can fold it in lots of ways, but there are two main ones: